Consider joining us for our 2018 Invitational Summer Institute!

-We meet for four weeks at Grand Valley State University's Pew Campus in downtown Grand Rapids.
-Week One consists of intensive community building and significant reading and writing time.
+We meet for three weeks at Grand Valley State University's Pew Campus in downtown Grand Rapids.

 Questions and Answers